QuentinRa/blog.quentinra.dev/cybersecurity/blue-team/risk.md

 <hr class="sep-both">

-## Risk mitigation strategies
+## Risk mitigation

 <div class="row row-cols-md-2 mt-3"><div>

+Common strategies are:

 * ➡️ **Avoidance**: change your way of doing things
 * ➡️ **Mitigation**: use/do something to prevent the risk
-* ➡️ **Monitor and react**: make it so that you are able to react fast when the risk occurs
+* ➡️ **Monitor and react**: make it so that you are able to react in a fast and appropriate way when the risk occurs
 * ➡️ **Transfer**: transfer the risk to an external entity/someone else
 * ➡️ **Acceptation**: accept the risk and don't do anything
 </div><div>